Stimulate your entrepreneurial spirit

 This start-up support facility is available at the Reims, Rouen and Paris campuses.

-To help develop its services and facilities, our incubator benefits from the support of the NEOMA BS Foundation , which has made helping young entrepreneurs one of its key development areas.
+To help them develop their services and facilities, our incubators benefit from the support of NEOMA BS Foundation, which has made helping young entrepreneurs one of its key development areas.

-For more information, visit the NEOMA BS Incubator website.
+For more information, visit the NEOMA BS Incubators website.